Push 2 Start

 "Push 2 Start" is a song recorded by South African singer Tyla.
-Released in tandem with the deluxe edition of her self-titled studio album by FAX and Epic Records, it was initially teased at the 2024 MTV Video Music Awards.
+Released in tandem with the deluxe edition of her self-titled debut studio album by FAX and Epic Records, it was initially teased at the 2024 MTV Video Music Awards.
 The song was also serviced to Italian radio stations via Sony Music Italy on 25 October 2024.
 In the United States, the song impacted the rhythmic crossover frequencies on 29 October 2024, and it was serviced to the contemporary hit radio on 28 January 2025.
-Musically, the song blends elements of amapiano, pop, R&B and reggae, while using car metaphors to explore themes of commitment and attraction.
+Musically, the song blends elements of amapiano, pop, R&B, reggae, and a few elements from reggaeton, while using car metaphors to explore themes of commitment and attraction.

 Tyla received praise from critics for her ability to merge lyrics and choreography with "Push 2 Start".
 She faced backlash for announcing the music video, which coincided with the 2024 U.S. presidential election.
 She was also praised for appointing her high school best friend as the creative director of the music video.
 Set in a vibrant car wash and for its 2000s vibe, the music video drew comparison to Beyoncé's "Crazy in Love" and Rihanna's "Shut Up and Drive".

 "Push 2 Start" debuted at number 88 on the U.S. Billboard Hot 100, making Tyla the second female African artist to attain multiple solo entries on the chart.
 It peaked at number 1 on the UK Afrobeats Singles Chart and the Billboard U.S. Afrobeats Songs chart.
 The song was certified platinum in Brazil and New Zealand, gold in Canada, Greece and the United States and silver in the United Kingdom.
 Tyla performed it during her homecoming tour in South Africa.
 The song was covered by Chloe Bailey and the remix features guest vocals from Sean Paul.
 Tyla earned her first directorial credit for the remix music video.
 At the 2025 MTV Video Music Awards, "Push 2 Start" won the award for Best Afrobeats, marking her second win in the category.